 Bringing Home a New Turtle: One-Time Costs

 Buying the turtle itself is one of the primary one-time costs you’ll encounter.
-Getting a proper enclosure for them are all normally one-time costs as well.
+Getting a proper enclosure for the turtle is normally a one-time cost as well.
 This is because turtles are not very hard on the materials they live with, so they do not need replacing very frequently, if at all.

 If you’re looking to adopt a turtle you could go to a local pet store or even a pet shelter.
-If someone in the local community couldn’t find a new home for their turtle before they ran out of time, they probably gave them to the pet shelter.
+If someone in the local community couldn’t find a new home for their turtle before they ran out of time, they may have given them to the pet shelter.
 Pet stores are also likely to have a small range of turtles for adoption.

 If you are a serious turtle owner, the other option is to adopt them from a breeder, where you can expect your turtle to cost from $50 to $100.
 Although there are not very many turtle breeders out there, you can find them for rarer and more interesting turtle varieties.
 Frequently, even if a breeder raises typical turtle species, they will be more expensive than adopting them or buying them from a pet shop.